 Focussing on geometry optimisation and shaping of free form glass it can be observed that Doubly curved, spherical and complex curvature glass are some of the new products that express a distinct architectural language in the realm of glass facades today.
 Architects are creating façades that are no longer planar or composed of a plain sheet of glasses (Img 2).

 In such façades, first individual glass component ideas are modelled in the digital environment using parametric design tools along with their assembly instructions.
 Eventually, those 3D digital design models are realised by the latest shaping techniques of glass used in the industry.
 This process is illustrated in Fig 1.
 This article talks about the process that is employed with shaping techniques to produce those free form, curvy and wavy façades through an example of a building constructed in Germany.
 But before listing details of that building, a glimpse of current glass shaping techniques is inevitable.

 Fig 1 – Parametric design process for free form glass façade design (source – Author)

 Broadly, there are two types of the process by which a glass can be formed into a particular shape.
 The first method is hot bending in which glass is heated to high temperature and then moulded to the desired shape.

-An example of such buildings includes Zaha Hadid’sNordpark Railway Station and façade of Elbphilharmonie building in Hamburg.
-Another technique is called cold bending technique.
-In cold bending, glass is bent to shape on-site during the assembling of façade.
+An example of such buildings includes Zaha Hadid’sNordpark Railway Station and the façade of the Elbphilharmonie building in Hamburg.
+Another technique is called the cold bending technique.
+In cold bending, glass is bent to shape on-site during the assembling of the façade.

 Glass shaping techniques coupled with architect’s parametric free form design model evolves into enthralling glass facades.
 To witness the use of these computational tools along with these shaping techniques an interesting case example to examine would be façade of Elbphilharmonie building in Germany designed by Herzog & de Meuron architects (Img 4).